fguillen/FernandoGuillenWebSiteV2/source/_hire_me_content.html.md

 ## What I do

-I do **high quality ad-hoc web applications development**.
+I specialize in **Full stack web development**.
+Rails projects maintenance.
+Architecture consulting.
+Technical team leadership.

 ## What I don't do

-Although I love beautiful things, I used to design my own pet-projects and consider myself a creative person,
-I am not a professional graphic designer.
-**I don't do professional web design**.
-Amongst other things because I'm not good on it.

-**I don't do multi-purpose CMS integrations**.
-For many clients, a generic software solution is the best answer.
-These are readily available, often free, from the Internet.
-I don't do this kind of work.
-I am where an unique solution is needed.
+Although I appreciate aesthetics, have an art studies background and have designed my own pet projects, I consider myself a creative person rather than a professional graphic designer.
+Therefore, **I don't offer professional web design services**.
+Additionally, **I don't undertake multi-purpose CMS integrations**.
+While generic software solutions may suit many clients, I focus on providing unique, tailored solutions.

 ## Why hire me

-I have a lot of experience in web development, I am a **mature developer**, **business focused** and **productive**.
+I bring a wealth of experience to web development, embodying **production quality, business focus, and productivity**.

-I'm **not a competitive professional**,
-I will honestly say whether or not if I would be the best person for your project.
-If I am not I can refer you to some more suitable colleagues.
+I'm **not driven by competition**, and I'm upfront about whether I'm the best fit for your project.
+If not, I'm happy to refer you to more suitable colleagues.

-I **can accommodate
-client decision changes**.
-I can make changes quickly and easily.
+I **am adaptable to client decision changes**, offering quick and seamless adjustments.

-I use **the most productive web development tools** so I can produce better results faster.
+I leverage **the most efficient web development tools** to deliver superior results efficiently.

-Although my speciality is the back-end development,
-I have a good knowledge of **every phase and layer of web development**.
-Functional analysis, team management, usability decisions, XHTML/CSS, front development (JavaScript, CSS, HTML), servers configuration and maintenance, databases, etc...
+While I specialize in back-end development, I possess comprehensive knowledge across **all phases and layers of web development**, including functional analysis, team management, usability decisions, front-end development (JavaScript, CSS, HTML), server configuration and maintenance, databases, and more.

-I am in **regular contact with high level professionals** in the same field of work and we offer each other mutual support, so there is always a solution to be found.
+I maintain **regular contact with high-level professionals** in my field, we offer each other mutual support and ensure solutions are always within reach.

-My main concern is **client satisfaction**.
+Client satisfaction is my main concern.
-I have never
-left a client in the lurch and so far, as I am aware, I have never had a dissatisfied client.
+I have never left a client in the lurch, and to my knowledge, **I have never had a dissatisfied client**.

 ## How to hire me

-Read all the details on this page.
-Let me know if you have any question.
-Talk me about you, about your project and about your team.
+Read through the details on this page and don't hesitate to reach out with any questions.
+Share information about yourself, your project, and your team.

-Let me know how can I help you and what do you expect from me.
+Let me know what your needs are and how I can assist you.

 ## How I work

-I work in a freelancer contractual arrangement.
+I usually operate under a freelancer contractual arrangement.
+But for long commitment projects an employee contract may be more suitable.

-I work on **weekly milestones**,
+I work on **weekly milestones**, and provide **daily activity reports**.
-**daily activity reports**,
-**full and continuos contact
-with the client and with the team**.
+I maintain **continuous communication with the client and the team**.
-I usually work **remotely**,
+While I typically work **remotely**,
-but personal meetings are possible if we decide they will offer something valuable and productive for the project.
+I'm open to personal meetings if deemed valuable and productive for the project.

-If long commuting is required travel and accommodation costs will be remunerated by the client.
+If extensive travel is necessary, travel and accommodation costs will be covered by the client.

-I am in the Berlin time zone (Central European Summer Time)
+I am located in the Berlin time zone (Central European Summer Time).

+I am EU citizen.

 ## What is my budget

-Depending on the intensity and time-scale of the project, my rate is **900€/day** plus taxes.
+My rate range is from **50€/hour** to **120€/hour** (plus taxes), depending on the intensity and timeframe of the project.

-Even the simplest web service needs at least 4 to 6 weeks development and cannot be started until I have finished any work in hand.
-The great majority of projects take about **8 ~ 12 weeks** until a public beta version is released and ~ 4 weeks more of fixing and stabilizing the whole functionality of the project.

-Payments to be made weekly.